KH-ReFined/KH-ReFined/README.md

 12. You can now halt the game to take pictures and cool action shots by pressing L3.
 You have to set "allowTimeStop" in reFined.cfg to true for this to work.
 13. If you are ***not*** using another music pack for Re:Fined, you only have to install one pack.
 14. If you are ***not*** using another resource pack for Re:Fined, you only have to install one pack.
+15. To enable this module, please go into `openkh/mods/kh2/KH-ReFined/KH2-MAIN/mod.yml`, and delete the `#` in lines 22-25, and then rebuild.

 ## Support

 All of Topaz' Kingdom Hearts projects are now his full time gig, and thus a Patreon exists to support him and any of his projects you may like.
 You can use the badge that is present at the start of this ReadME to check the Patreon out.
 There are benefits like private conversation, early BETA testing, and mentions in releases!
 Thank you for your consideration, all support is appreciated!

+### Patreon supporters are also shown during the opening copyright screens!

 ## Credits